sarahlorenzen/Image-Background-Remover/replit.md

 # Overview

 This is a Streamlit web application that provides an intuitive interface for removing backgrounds from images.
-The application uses a sophisticated multi-algorithm approach combining OpenCV's GrabCut algorithm, edge detection, color segmentation, morphological operations, and anti-aliasing techniques to achieve professional-quality background removal.
+The application uses an optimized OpenCV GrabCut algorithm with intelligent resizing and error handling to achieve reliable, high-quality background removal.
 Users can upload images in common formats (PNG, JPG, JPEG) and download the processed images with smooth, transparent backgrounds.
-The app features a clean, user-friendly interface with drag-and-drop functionality and detailed real-time processing feedback.
+The app features a clean, user-friendly interface with drag-and-drop functionality and real-time processing feedback, optimized for fast performance without freezing.

 # User Preferences